ChrisHal/PTU2BIN/README.md

 The build process uses `cmake`.
 You will need a C++ compiler installed.

-In topdir, create a build directory (this will sit parallel to "PTU2BIN" in the top directory, which might also be called "PTU2BIN"):
+In top directory, create a build directory (this will sit parallel to "PTU2BIN" in the top directory, which might also be called "PTU2BIN"):

 ``mkdir PTU2BIN_build``